anbuxplor/inventory-system/README.md

 #### Request Params: NA

 #### Responses
-GList API returns a JSON response in the following format:
+List API returns a JSON response in the following format:

 ```javascript
 {